 - People are in shock at the time of the accident and don’t feel pain yet.

-- People often don’t feel pain right away from a fracture until it starts swelling a couple of hours later.
-That could happen in the ER or at home if you didn’t go to the ER.
+- People often don’t feel pain right away from a fracture until it starts swelling a few hours later.
+That could happen in the ER or at home.

 - People may have one injury that is very painful such as a back injury, that masks pain from another injury, such as a broken knee.